pk0911/IBMSME2022/README.md

 ## DAY 3 11th November 2022 Data Visualization

 Utilized the idea of data visualization and storytelling to depict the above workflow in graphical manner.
-Used tools like Zoho analytics to produce attractive graphs
+Used tools like Zoho analytics to produce attractive graphs of the insights from the data.